The payroll response in a challenging year

 - People: There needs to be a focus on people and skill sets so that adequate coverage is in place and the team is properly resourced.
 Upskilling and cross training needs to happen to ensure the task switching across countries is seamless and effective.
 With the right people in the right roles, coupled with an innovative technology platform, organizations will then be on much firmer ground for global payroll continuity.

-MH: Things are still a bit frantic and the focus is on delivery of global payroll in the here and now, so unsurprisingly, the calendar tool is quite popular as all eyes are on that crucial payroll due date.
+MH: The focus is on delivery of global payroll in the here and now, so unsurprisingly, the calendar tool is quite popular as all eyes are on that crucial payroll due date.
 The calendar helps with planning and visibility when it comes to multi country payroll.

 We have also seen an uptake in interest in some of our advanced reporting tools.
 This has been less of a surprise as we understand that leadership teams are very keen to get quick and detailed information around payroll cost analysis in individual countries.
 Leadership teams are already thinking about the future and thinking out loud around where to locate future employees, especially if they are likely to be remote workers.
 Global payroll data can help them make informed decisions around costs so there has been an increase in reporting requests at organizations.
 There is also a greater need for reporting around specific pay run elements such as tax credits.